• Skip to main content

 What are Discounts?

 There are various types of discounts offered by wholesale and retail stores.
 Wholesalers usually offer discounts on larger orders.
 Contrarily, retail stores give various discounts to their customers, like percentage sales, buy one get one free, price bundling, seasonal discounts/ seasonal sales, free shipping discounts, advance payment discounts, and credits.
-You may avail discounts on different credit and debit cards too.
+You may avail of discounts on different credit and debit cards too.

 Benefits of Discounts